 Adding mashed bilberries on top of your salmon gives a nice purple color to the outer layer, and it looks nice on the cut pieces.
 The same type of coloration can also be made with beets.

-Lox is a great topping on open-faced sandwiches.
+Cured salmon is a great topping on open-faced sandwiches.
 It goes especially well with archipelago bread.
-Try it also with the easy-made potato flatbreads or rye flatbreads.
+A great topping with cured salmon is quick pickled cucumber slices.
+Try it also with easy-made potato flatbreads or rye flatbreads.
+Of course, this is a great topping for bagels as well.

 Gravlax can be served as a main course with boiled potatoes and a sauce.
 Delicious as cold lunch with a cold potato salad.
-It is also used to decorate sandwich cakes.- check out my vegan cake variation but instead of carrot lox use the real one.
+It is also used to decorate sandwich cakes.- check out this salmon sandwich cake recipe where cured salmon is used as decoration.

 Hovmästarsås-a Swedish mustard sauce